 iii.
 Sport Field Turf Replacement Project: Installation is complete.
 DSA approval was received for ADA scope.
 The architect is working with DSA regarding the path of travel, approval is expected by the middle of August.
 Then the bid documents will be provided to purchasing to bid the ADA portion and the concrete work will be bid.
+Comments were received from DSA.
+The architect revised plans/drawings based on those comments, it will be returned to DSA early this week.
+It can take up to 2 weeks to hear back from them.

 iv.
 Norco Amphitheater Shade Structure: DSA plan approval has been received.
 A purchase order is being issued to USA Shade.
 The college is using the CARES Act funding for the installation and the shade structure.
 Outdoor Wi-Fi will be enabled to ensure social distancing.
+A purchase order has been processed for to USA Shade, they are working on the fabrication drawings.
+When the drawings are complete the Form 5 for the IOR can be submitted.
+It takes approximately one week to receive DSA approval on the IOR.